What the Mueller report says about Jared Kushner, Ivanka Trump and Donald Trump Jr.

 Ivanka Trump

-The president's eldest daughter and senior White House aide is mentioned a handful of times in the redacted report, including in the response of senior administration officials to learning about Donald Jr.'s emails setting up the the June 9, 2016, Trump Tower meeting between him, then-campaign chairman Paul Manafort, Kushner and Russians offering negative information on Hillary Clinton.
+The president's eldest daughter and senior White House aide is mentioned a handful of times in the redacted report, including in the response of senior administration officials to learning about Donald Jr.'s emails setting up a June 9, 2016, Trump Tower meeting with then-campaign chairman Paul Manafort, Kushner and Russians offering negative information on Hillary Clinton.

 Insider: White House staff 'exasperated' by Kushner, Ivanka TrumpMarch 21, 201906:01

-The president became aware of the emails setting up the meeting with Russians who offered dirt on Clinton as "part of Russia and its government's support for Mr. Trump" by June of the following year, the report said.
+The president became aware of the emails, which said the meeting was "part of Russia and its government's support for Mr. Trump," by June 2017, the report said.

-On multiple occasions over the next several weeks, Trump told his aides not to publicly disclose the emails, and then he dictated a statement about the meeting, to be issued by Donald Jr., that described the meeting as about adoption, it said.
+On multiple occasions over the next several weeks, Trump told his aides not to publicly disclose the emails, and then he dictated a statement about the meeting, to be issued by Donald Jr., that described the meeting as having been about foreign adoptions, the report said.

 At a meeting between them and the president in late June, "Hicks warned the President that the emails were 'really bad' and the story would be 'massive' when it broke, but the President was insistent that he did not want to talk about it and said he did not want details," the report said.